UniversalDependencies/docs/_ga/pos/NOUN.md

 ##### Verbal nouns

+v2 UD documentation for [NOUN]() states that "some verb forms such as gerunds and infinitives may share properties and usage of nouns and verbs.
+Depending on language and context, they may be classified as either VERB or NOUN".

-Verbal nouns are marked as `NOUN` in the UD scheme.
-Verbal noun forms are used widely in Irish for the infinitive form (_a dhéanamh_ "to do") and progressive aspectual phrases (_ag déanamh_ "doing/ making").
+Verbal nouns are marked as `NOUN` in the Irish UD scheme.
+Verbal noun forms are used widely in Irish for the infinitive form, using the infinitive particle `a', (_a dhéanamh_ "to do") and progressive aspectual phrases (_ag déanamh_ "doing/ making").